gordielachance/wp-soundsystem/readme.txt

 = 0.9.6 =

-* Changed how subtracks are stored : now we store an array of subtrack IDs in the tracklist post; while before we were saving the tracklist ID in each track.
+* Changed how subtracks are stored: now we store an array of subtrack IDs in the tracklist post; while before we were saving the tracklist ID in each track.
 * Hide subtracks' filter now works - still some work to do on this

 = 0.9.5 =

 * live playlists disabled by default
-* ajax : reorder tracklist tracks with ajax only
+* ajax: reorder tracklist tracks with ajax only
 * include scraper metabox even if live playlists are disabled
 * fixed bug when deleting subtracks
 * populate track sources only once
 * Add title support for albums, artists & tracks (wasn't showing the 'View Post' or permalink on the post page)
-* tracklists : add 'data-tracks-count' attribute
+* tracklists: add 'data-tracks-count' attribute
-* WIP : audio player
+* WIP: audio player
 * Show a play button in tracklist tables
 * Embed a tracklist for single tracks too
-* WIP : frontend scraper
+* WIP: frontend scraper

 = 0.9.4 =